anovos/anovos-docs/docs/using-anovos/feature_recommender.md

 would be used to help them in creating their models.

 There are many tools to help Data Scientist to narrow down the features, but they are either not scalable, or very comprehensive to understand and operate.
-Here, within ANOVOS V0.2, we launch an open-source tool, Feature Explorer and Mapper (FER) module, in order to help the Machine Learning community with these cold start Feature Engineering problems.
+Here, within ANOVOS, we launch an open-source tool, Feature Explorer and Mapper (FER) module, in order to help the Machine Learning community with these cold start Feature Engineering problems.